Yemenite Jews: First wave of emigration: 1881 to 1918

-From 1881 to 1882, some 30 Jewish families left Sana'a and several nearby settlements, and made the long trek by foot and by sea to Jerusalem, where most had settled in Silwan.
+From 1881 to 1882, some 30 Jewish families left Sanaa and several nearby settlements, and made the long trek by foot and by sea to Jerusalem, where most had settled in Silwan.
 This wave was followed by other Jews from central Yemen, who continued to move into Palestine until 1914.
 The majority of these groups would later move into Jerusalem proper and Jaffa.
 Rabbi Avraham Al-Naddaf, who migrated to Jerusalem in 1891, described in his autobiography the hardships the Yemenite Jewish community faced in their new country, where there were no hostelries to accommodate wayfarers and new immigrants.
 On the other hand, he writes that the Sephardi kollelim (seminaries) had taken under their auspices the Yemenite Jews from the moment they set foot in Jerusalem.
 Later, however, the Yemenites would come to feel discriminated against by the Sephardic community, who compelled them to no longer make use of their own soft, pliable matzah, but to buy from them only the hard cracker-like matzah made weeks in advance prior to Passover.
 He also mentions that the Yemenite community would pay the prescribed tax to the public coffers; yet, they were not being allotted an equal share or subsidy as had been given to the Sephardic Jews.
 By 1910, the Yemenites had broken away from the Sephardic seminaries.

 Before World War I, there was another wave that began in 1906 and continued until 1914.
 Hundreds of Yemenite Jews made their way to the Holy Land, and chose to settle in the agricultural settlements.
 It was after these movements that the World Zionist Organization sent Shmuel Yavne'eli to Yemen to encourage Jews to emigrate to Palestine.
 Yavne'eli reached Yemen at the beginning of 1911, and returned in April 1912.
 Due to Yavne'eli's efforts, about 1,000 Jews left central and southern Yemen, with several hundred more arriving before 1914.
 The purpose of this immigration was considered by the Zionist Office as allowing the importation of cheap labour.
 This wave of Yemenite Jewry underwent extreme suffering, physically and mentally, and those who arrived between 1912 and 1918 had a very high incidence of premature mortality, ranging from between 30% and 40% generally and, in some townships, reaching as high as 50%.